 East Side Tales is one of the coolest songs on the album.
 The production is really awesome.
 I love the video game sound effects they incorporated, and Jay Rock’s verses are gangsta as hell.
 The way they used the voice synthesizer for the intro was cool, and the hook is catchy.

 The outro, WIN, was a very smart choice for a single.
 It’s perfect for sporting events, and it sounds like it’d be a really fun track at live shows.
-It’s far from a favorite of mine, but it’s enjoyable enough for me to not delete it.
+It’s not good though.
+However, a song doesn’t have to be good to be a successful single.
 The music video was kinda cool, but it’s not as good as the one for OSOM.
-It’s a good closer though.
-It sounds like the song that plays as the credits roll.
-It’s dope.
+It’s actually the worst song on the album in my opinion.
+I don’t think I’d call it a bad song, but nothing about it really stands out in a good way, and that hook is laughable.

 This is a good album.
-There aren’t really any songs on it that struck me as being wack.
-There are definitely tracks that aren’t super memorable, but as a whole this project is very solid.
+There aren’t really any songs on it that struck me as being completely wack.
+There are definitely tracks that aren’t super memorable, but as a whole this project is solid.
 I enjoyed almost every song to some degree.
 Jay Rock is giving fans what they want with this album.
 I enjoyed 90059 a bit more than this, but I can’t really say I’m disappointed.
+However, this thing does admittedly feel super formulaic.
+I think it’s actually the most generic album I’ve heard from a TDE artist in a long ass time.
+I obviously like it, but it feels like he’s reaching for a commercial audience.
+That’s not necessarily a bad thing.
+I just hope his future material is more like 90059 and less like this.
+With that said, I still enjoyed this a lot.
 It’s dope.

 Favorite Song: OSOM